open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 ```

 The resulting component version can be added to any OCM repository,
-like gthe onw from the previous example.
+like the one from the previous example.
 Here, we use another feature of the composition environment.
 It also provides
 complete memory based OCM repositories.
 It has no storage backend and can be used to internally compose
 a set of component versions, which can then be transferred
-to any other repository (see example 4)
+to any other repository (see [tour 05](../05-transporting-component-versions/README.md))

 ```go
 	repo := composition.NewRepository(ctx)